HOME FAQs BOOKS JOBS: Help Wanted Suggestions you are here: Hotline/Forum => Letter 21062

 Motorcycle Event vendor - Sparta Wisconsin

-Hi, Daniel.
+A. Hi, Daniel.

 Regards,

-Ted Mooney, P.E. finishing.com Brick, New Jersey |
+Ted Mooney, P.E.

-Training, training, training!
+A. Training, training, training!
 I cannot emphasize the value of training by an experienced instructor who has spent many years working with brush plating systems.
 This system is NOT one you learn from a book.
 It has too many variables and using a book will not give you all the variables.
-Don't get me wrong, Marv Rubenstein's book "Electro-Chemical Metalizing is the best source for information but don't forget the manufacturer's technical manual.
+Don't get me wrong, Marv Rubenstein's book "Electro-Chemical Metallizing" is the best source for information but don't forget the manufacturer's technical manual.

 Training at your place of business will be tailor-made for your situation.
-Usually one week or less by a competent instructor will be enough,however,you must use the system regularly to fully understand the ins and outs of brush plating.
+Usually one week or less by a competent instructor will be enough; however, you must use the system regularly to fully understand the ins and outs of brush plating.
 It really depends on what you intend to do with the system.
 If you are a hobbyist, you only need to learn what directly applies to your needs.
 On the other hand,if you have a company that does repair services and you need to have several employees trained, an experienced instructor is a must.
 Training is usually one or two weeks long, depending on number of trainees and the type of work to be accomplished.
 Learning theory is very important but taking that theory to the shop is where the real learning curve begins.
 An instructor with a machining and repair background is invaluable.
 Brush plating is a valuable tool to have, especially if you have someone to guide you through the ins and outs of the process.
 Choosing the right instructor and motivated trainees will insure that your system will used to full advantage.

 - Sewanee, Tennessee, USA